Player Evaluation Policy 25-26 (Halton Hills Minor Hockey)

 Selection Process

-Players will be assessed on skills, game sense, work ethic, and other relevant attributes during the tryout sessions.
-The independent evaluators will provide unbiased assessments, and the head coach will contribute their knowledge of team needs and player fit.
+Player Selection - Players will be assessed on skills, game sense, work ethic, attitude and other relevant attributes during the tryout sessions.
+The independent evaluators will help support the head coach during the tryouts with an impartial evaluation of the players. **It is important to recognize that certain components of player selection fall outside the scope of what an independent evaluator can provide support for.

 Players will be able to request a copy of their evaluation.